 There are so many women—whom I originally assumed were skincare fanatics and genetically blessed—who have discussed their trips to the doctor's office for a round of natural-looking fillers.
 It's become a mainstay in our culture, and whether you (or I) agree with it, it's important to be educated.
 I'm a staunch believer in natural beauty, aging gracefully, but, more than anything, I think you should do whatever you want in order to feel good—free of judgment.

 So, I spent an hour with a New York–based plastic surgeon, Scott Wells, MD, to understand the ins and outs of the practice.
 We discussed what a consultation is really like, what he recommends for women my age, and what he prescribes for me if I decide to take the plunge.
-Keep reading for all his best advice (as well as a few life-changing skincare products).

 I walked into Wells's office and checked in.
 The receptionist was warm, the sitting room was comfy, and the paperwork wasn't scary.
 That's a relief, I thought, as I filled out my information (including my current skincare routine, emergency contact, and any allergies).